binance-chain/docs-site/docs/tss.md

 ## Security Audit

 The implementation of a multi-party threshold ECDSA [library](https://github.com/binance-chain/tss-lib) is open source so it can be publicly audited by anyone.
-An independent third party auditors are hired to validate the security of the cryptography in TSS solution.
+An independent third party auditors from [Kudelski Security](https://www.kudelskisecurity.com/)  are hired to validate the security of the cryptography in TSS solution.
+The latest report in October by can be found [here](./assets/audit-binance-tss-lib-final.pdf).

 Security checks are routinely and continuously planed for all parts of TSS lib implmentations and future audits  will be reported to Binance Chain community.

-Tha latest report in October by [Kudelski Security](https://www.kudelskisecurity.com/) can be found [here](./assets/audit-binance-tss-lib-final.pdf).

 ## Workflow
 Let’s take a look at the major steps in TSS: